-The Consortium is launching a new Certificate of study in Ecology and Theology, in response to growing church commitments to address the ecological crisis, Pope Francis’ encylical Laudato Si’ and the work of the “Green Patriarch” Bartholomew, among others.
+The Consortium has a new Certificate of study in Ecology and Theology, in response to growing church commitments to address the ecological crisis, Pope Francis’ encyclical Laudato Si’ and the work of the “Green Patriarch” Bartholomew, among others.

 Colleges and universities have been developing programs in ecology and integrating ecological studies across their curricula.
 Church organizations and congregations have been devoting increasing attention to theology and ministry pertaining to environmental sustainability and the integrity of creation.
 Theological schools and other faith-based groups are increasingly recognizing the importance of the role of religious leaders in helping the public to face ecological challenges from a faith perspective.
 At the Washington Theological Consortium, a group of faculty who teach at the intersection of theology and ecology have designed a certificate to encourage our students and members of the public to explore further their own interest in the study of theology and ecology.

 The Purposes of this Certificate are (a) to give students a deeper knowledge of theology and ecology; (b) to enable students to assume positions of environmental leadership in church and society; and (c) to provide a foundation for the future study of theology and ecology.
 It involves 12 semester credits (or equivalent) in ways that address: religious heritage in ecological perspective, ecology and religion in cultural context, and capacity for ministerial and public leadership for ecological integrity.

 To receive the Certificate in Theology and Ecology, the student must complete a total of twelve semester credits or equivalent in courses related to theology and ecology that are offered in the Consortium member schools.